JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Gets the value of the specified property.

 ```
-FUNCTION CTextPara2.GetProperty (BYVAL nType AS LONG) AS LONG
+FUNCTION GetProperty (BYVAL nType AS LONG) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetProperty(m_pTextPara2, nType, @Value))
    RETURN Value